About the ESL Institute

-The mission of the Oakland University ESL Center is to offer instruction and programming that provide non-native speakers of English with the linguistic, academic, social and cultural tools required to successfully navigate both the American university system and professional environments for which English is the principal medium of communication.
+The mission of the Oakland University ESL Institute is to offer instruction and programming that provide non-native speakers of English with the linguistic, academic, social and cultural tools required to successfully navigate both the American university system and professional environments for which English is the principal medium of communication.

 - Students come to Oakland University from many different countries around the world in order to improve their ability to communicate in English.